equinor/flotilla/frontend/README.md

 docker compose up --build frontend
 ```

+## Tests

+Keep frontend tests in `frontend/tests/`, with subfolders matching the source area
+(for example, `tests/contexts/` and `tests/hooks/`), rather than colocating them in `src/`.
+With `.env` configured as described above, run the suite from the frontend folder with
+`pnpm test --run`.
+The App test imports application configuration and requires those variables.

 ## Livestream recovery

 Mission and robot camera views share a LiveKit connection per robot while mounted.
 Starting a new